THE CONSPIRACY MYTH by Charles Eisenstein — A Response

 “Rather than an evil Illuminati, could that power be money?
 Some say that a global elite controls humanity via the money system, but could it be that it is rather the money system that controls the global elite?”

 And, of course, money is always involved.
 But to offer this a sufficient explanation to exclude ‘deliberate orchestration’ is another false dilemma: the fact that it is all about money does not mean that it is only about money.
 Money may be the modus operandi, but that doesn’t make it the operator.
 There was insider trading on 9/11, but is that a sufficient explanation for the event?
 There is huge corporate and financial consolidation taking place around the corona crisis — but is that all that’s going on?
-And how would such an explanation preclude deliberate orchestration by an ‘evil cabal’, or whatever lurid term you want to use, especially since the Federal Reserve of the United States was admittedly established through conspiracy.
+And how would such an explanation preclude deliberate orchestration by an ‘evil cabal’, or whatever lurid term you want to use?
 For the systemicist, it is acceptable to believe that the evil power is money personified, but not that the persons who wield that power have evil intent.
 How can we know the dancer from the dance? is the Yeatsian refrain.